multiversx/mx-template-dapp/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+> **Note:** While in development, to test the passkeys provider use the following command:
+`open -a Google\ Chrome --args --ignore-certificate-errors --ignore-urlfetcher-cert-requests`

 ### Step 3.
 Build for testing and production use

 A build of the app is necessary to deploy for testing purposes or for production use.